jcayers20/mkdocs-autoapi/docs/usage.md

     For this project, it may or may not be desirable to include the `tools` directory in the API reference and we probably don't want to include the `*.py` files in the top-level directory.
-To exclude these items, we can set `autoapi_dir` to `src`:
+To ignore these items, we can set `autoapi_dir` to `src`:

     ```yaml title="mkdocs.yml"